Get insider access

 3. Best Apple Headphones

 The Apple AirPods Max Wireless are the best Apple headphones we've tested.
-These iconic over-ears stand out from the rest of Apple's lineup thanks to their sleek aluminum frame, which, unlike AirPods, are available in trendy colorways like pink and blue.
+These iconic over-ears stand out from the rest of the lineup thanks to their sleek aluminum frames, which, unlike AirPods, are available in trendy colorways like pink and blue.
 They have an outstanding active noise cancelling (ANC) feature that can reduce bass-range noise like bus or plane engines, ambient chatter, and higher-pitched sounds like the hum of an A/C unit.
-Their aluminum build makes them feel sturdy.
-Their neutral sound profile offers a touch of extra thump and rumble that EDM and hip-hop fans will especially enjoy.
-They also offer a continuous battery life of over 21 hours, and Apple advertises that a five-minute quick charge can give you up to 1.5 hours of additional playback.
+Their aluminum build makes them feel sturdy, and their neutral sound profile offers a touch of extra thump and rumble that EDM and hip-hop fans will especially enjoy.
+They also provide a continuous battery life of over 21 hours, and Apple advertises that a five-minute quick charge can give you up to 1.5 hours of additional playback.

 Unfortunately, there isn't a way to turn them off since even when you put them in their carrying case, they just enter a low-power mode.
 Their carrying case is only a sleeve that covers the two ear cups.
 Using the headband as a handle lets you carry them around, but it won't be as protective as a sturdy zip-up case.
 Plus, the mesh fabric on the headband is a weak point of the build since it seems fragile and prone to tearing.
+On the other hand, you can buy replacement parts for the mesh headband.
 Still, these are a great option if you're looking for Apple headphones with a strong noise cancelling performance.

 See our review